kata-ai/kata-platform-docs/docs/tutorial/create-simple-bot-handover-from-chatbot-to-agent.md

 4. Then, go to the menu: Deploy > Environment.
 You will see this screen.

 ![image alt text](./images/simple-handover/image_14.png)

+> Set up channel again to paste access token from Omnichat

 5. Click Create Channel button to start connect and you will see an empty channel table